Herb schedule for menses

 - 2 sunflower seeds

-If there's cramps or excessive estrogenic signs, use areola massage.
+If there's cramps, headache, abdominal discomfort or other excessive estrogenic signs, use gentle areola/breast massage without topical oils or creams.
+Massage can also be used to lower heavy menses.
 There isn't a herbal recommendation for cramps yet.
-Repeating phyto-progestin use to lower estrogenic signs isn't recommended.
+Repeating phytoprogestin use to lower these unwanted signs isn't recommended at the moment.

 Maca and shatavari (asparagus root) have similar hormone properties to fenugreek.
 Suma's and passionflower's phytohormones are similar to fenugreek's according to literature.
 Other Phyto-progestins are expected to also cause brown spotting, when used this time during menses.